Alexanderstephengreenwood/LoRa-Network-Mkr1300/README.md

 When trying to make my first transmission to the LoRaWAN, I struggled in finding the different keys to ba able to activate my device on the network server.
 Here is how I found the keys.

 <b>Finding the MKR WAN 1300 keys</b>

 In the Arduino IDE (local or web) go the specific mkr wan 1300 examles.
 Browse to the specific MKRWAN(5) folder.
-You will then find the <a href="https://github.com/Alexanderstephengreenwood/LoRa-Network-Mkr1300/blob/master/FirstConfiguration.ino">FirstConfiguration.ino example</a> (attached in the repo)
+You will then find the <a href="https://github.com/Alexanderstephengreenwood/LoRa-Network-Mkr1300/blob/master/FirstConfiguration.ino">FirstConfiguration.ino example</a> (attached in the repo).
+Run the Sketch and check the serial output --> You have now found the device EUI key (devEUI) unique to your Arduino mkr.

+The FirstConfirguration.ino sketch will then ask you which activation protocol you wish to use.
+Hit 1 for the OTAA protocol in the serial monitor.

+You will be asked to insert AppKey and then AppEUI.

+For the AppKey I used http://www.allkeysgenerator.com/Random/Security-Encryption-Key-Generator.aspx to create a random 128bit key.
+Rember to write it down somewhere as you'll need to provide this each time your register your device in new sketches

+The AppEUI, is provided by your service provider.
+In the Swisscom case they provided me that key (AppEUI is F03D29AC7100xxxx)

+If all is setup correctly after a short while the serial monitor should tell you "Message sent correctly!"

+You can then go to the LoraSendAndReceive.ino example (in the mkrwan1300 example folder of the IDE) to send your first strings over to the network server